MicrosoftDocs/office-developer-lync-evergreen-docs/docs/ucma-sdk/ucma-applications-coexistence-migration-and-upgrade-scenarios.md

     1. Users are able to communicate with the new version of your application.

-    2. You are now able to use Lync Server 2013 trusted application cmdlets to manage the existing contact objects and the new contact objects.
+    2. You're now able to use Lync Server 2013 trusted application cmdlets to manage the existing contact objects and the new contact objects.

 The following illustration shows the topology after the upgrade has taken place.
 The computers used in the UCMA 2.0 trusted application pool can be reused for other purposes, if desired.